Skip to main content

 We downloaded the TCGA HNSCC genomic datasets (Cancer Genome Atlas Network, 2015) from NCI GDC Data Portal version 29.0 (https://portal.gdc.cancer.gov/), which was released on March 31, 2021.
 Gene-level copy number scores were used for CNA and log10(FPKM+1) values were used for RNA-seq.
 Patients’ HPV status was obtained from their biospecimen manifest files.
 Patients’ clinical data was downloaded from TCGA Pan-Cancer Atlas (Liu et al., 2018) via https://api.gdc.cancer.gov/data/1b5f413e-a8d1-4d10-92eb-7c4ae739ed81.
 492 HNSCC patients that had CNA, RNA-seq, and clinical data available were stratified by HPV status and then randomly divided into exploratory sets (71 HPV+ and 322 HPV−) and validation sets (18 HPV+ and 81 HPV−).
 Importantly, only the exploratory set was used for all MPAC algorithm development and refinement.

 MPAC’s pathway definitions were taken from the TCGA Pan-Cancer Atlas (Hoadley et al., 2018), which compiled interactions from NCI-PID (Schaefer et al., 2009), Reactome (Gillespie et al., 2022), and KEGG (Kanehisa et al., 2023) and superimposed them into a single network.
-The network included 19,477 entities, including 7,321 proteins, 9,349 complexes, 2,092 families, 591 abstract processes, 15 miRNAs, 82 RNAs, and 27 other types of entities.
+The input network for MPAC included 19,477 entities, including 7,321 proteins, 9,349 complexes, 2,092 families, 591 abstract processes, 15 miRNAs, 82 RNAs, and 27 other types of entities.
 It also included 45,313 interactions containing 2,133 activations and 401 repressions at the transcript-level, 7,723 activations and 1,083 repressions at the protein-level, 24,870 and 9,103 memberships for complexes and families, respectively.
 The 2,085 BIological Process GO terms (Gene Ontology Consortium et al., 2023) for characterizing patient or cell line pathway alteration were downloaded from the DrugCell (Kuenzi et al., 2020) GitHub repository (https://github.com/idekerlab/DrugCell/blob/public/data/drugcell_ont.txt).
 GO terms from DrugCell had more distinct genes between parental and offspring terms because it required a parent to have ≥ 10 genes distinct from all child terms and have ≥ 30 genes more than any child.
 The root GO term (i.e., the ancestor of all the other GO terms), ‘biological process’, was not used in this study because it was not a specific functional description.

 MPAC workflow

 For TCGA data, the signs of CNA focal scores were used to define activated, normal (i.e., focal score is exactly zero), or repressed CNA state as the input for MPAC.
 To define input RNA state, a gene’s RNA-seq expression levels from normal patient samples were fit to a Gaussian distribution.
 If a gene’s expression levels in tumor samples fell within two standard deviations from the mean of this distribution, the gene’s RNA state was defined as normal.
 Otherwise, its RNA state was repressed or activated depending on whether its expression level was below or above the two standard deviations from the mean.
+MPAC takes two standard deviations on a Gaussian distribution as a threshold because it corresponds to the common p < 0.05 cutoff.

 MPAC ran PARADIGM in the default configuration (Vaske et al., 2010) except with a more stringent expectation-maximization convergence criteria of change of likelihood < 10−9 under a maximum of 104 iterations.
 To prepare permuted input, paired CNA and RNA states were randomly shuffled between all the genes within the patient.
 100 permuted samples were prepared per each real tumor sample resulting in 49,200 permuted samples in total for the 492 patients.
 This large number of computational jobs were processed through UW-Madison’s Center for High Throughput Computing (Center for High Throughput Computing, 2006) with HTCondor (Thain et al., 2005).